kiva/kiva-objects.js/readme.md

 grunt jasmine-server
 ```

-If you're going switching back and forth between your test and your code a lot:
+If you're going to be switching between your test and your code a lot:
 (note that this will automatically concatenate, lint, and test your code every time you save)

 ```